On distinct perpendicular bisectors and pinned distances in finite fields: Acknowledgements

 \section{Acknowledgements}

 Brandon Hanson was supported by NSERC of Canada.
 Ben Lund was supported by NSF grant CCF-1350572.
 Oliver Roche-Newton was supported by the Austrian Science Fund (FWF): Project F5511-N26, which is part of the Special Research Program ``Quasi-Monte Carlo Methods: Theory and Applications".
 Part of this research was undertaken when the authors were visiting the Institute for Pure and Applied Mathematics, UCLA, which is funded by the NSF.
 We are grateful to Swastik Kopparty, Doowon Koh, Tom Robbins, Adam Sheffer and Frank de Zeeuw for several helpful conversations related to the content of this paper.
+Finally, we are grateful to an anonymous referee for several comments which have helped to improve the exposition of the paper.